OctopusDeploy/blog/blog/2020-02/runbooks-best-practices/index.md

 To supplement the previous step we need to collect diagnostic information that allows us to determine the root cause of the issue at a later date.

-The information gathered here may also be used in the next step to allow an operator to determine if the system is degraded regardless of the HTTP response code that was returned in the previous step.
+The information gathered here may also be used in the next step to allow a support staff to determine if the system is degraded regardless of the HTTP response code that was returned in the previous step.

 The script below captures the Azure Web App log file and saves it as an Octopus artifact.